 Tay retweeted the video Thursday, captioning it, “because I have conservatives upset.”

 Tay’s long history of inappropriate behavior, including trying to sue the police for his fall while he obstructed a summer homeless sweep, making fun of other elected officials such as calling State Rep Neville a white supremacist, passing out in Target, and much, much more would take days to catalog.

 In his latest video, it is evident that Anderson struggles with gender identity and plays in the drag space.
 Comments left on social media sites and rumors from friends and foes alike have alluded to that, but Anderson himself has never confirmed that he dresses in drag.

 What a role model.

-Anderson hates police and encourages twelve year old DPS students to identify as “she” or “zein” ASAP; it’s all about Mr. Anderson, and he should’ve left his arrogant displays of feminine sexuality and BLM violence on the stage.
+Anderson hates the police and encourages twelve-year-old DPS students to identify as “she” or “zein” ASAP; it’s all about Mr. Anderson, and he should’ve left his arrogant displays of feminine sexuality and BLM violence on the stage.